MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/using-secretstore.md

 TestSecretPassword
 ```

-To a list of your secrets, can run:
+To get the list of all of your secrets, you can run:

 ```powershell
 PS> Get-SecretInfo